Robert-Clark-1990/MS4_RCD/README.md

 ## User Review

 Prior to the project's submission, the site was tested out by a group of individuals.
-The project recieved very positive feedback, with the only issues raised being minimal or preferential.
-One user noted that the signup email recieved stated **"example.com"** as the name of the site.
+The project received very positive feedback, with the only issues raised being minimal or preferential.
+One user noted that the signup email received stated **`"example.com"`** as the name of the site.
 This was part of the allauth email template, and was corrected to state **Robert Clark Design** instead.

 ## Meeting Project Needs